cloudcalvin/Yuna/README.md

 sudo pip install -e .
 ```

+Remember to remove the build, dist and .egg directories before doing a new
-Uploading package to PyPi using *twine*:
+PyPi upload.
+To uploading package to PyPi using *twine*:

 ```
 sudo python setup.py bdist_wheel